GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 Need to configure DNS in the Managed Cluster.

 The Knowledge Center page has the detailed explanation about how to do it. https://www.ibm.com/support/knowledgecenter/SSFC4F_1.3.0/mcm/services/mcm_serv_prep.html.
-But for OCP it is little different and it is explained here.
+But for RHOCP it is little different and it is explained here.

 Do the followings steps in each of your managed cluster.